tournament-js/tournament/README.md

   duel.score(id, score);
 }
 else {
-  // will rewrite history unsafely - proceed at own risk }
+  // will rewrite history - expose to administrators only }
 ````

-Additionally, `.scorable(id)` also verifies that `id` exists in the match array so that `.score(id)` does not return false.
+Note that `.scorable(id)` also verifies that `id` exists in the match array and the players are all ready to play this match (i.e. not from an elimination round that's too far in the future to have any players yet).

 ### NB: Group Stages
-All matches are by default scorable for all group stages (if they exist in `.matches`.
+All matches are by default scorable for all group stages (that is, if they exist in `.matches` and has not already been scored).

 However, if you want to ensure that matches are played in round order, you can pass in an optional second parameter to indicate that true round order should be obeyed.
 When using this security, `.scorable(id, true)` will return false when there exists games in earlier rounds in this group, that has not yet been played.